binarylinuxx/dots/README.md

 ```

 # Note
-currently bad support for portable devices and wifi stuff because I'm as main maintainer using A PC and work still in progress
+currently bad support for portable devices and wifi stuff because I'm as main maintainer using A PC and work still in progress anything will work properly expect battery module

 ## Shell Components